 - If the patch includes automated tests, are they both necessary and sufficient?

 For contrib patches each project may have different requirements.
 For core, minimum requirements are outlined in the core gates.

 Test the Patch

 There are several steps you should take every time you test a patch.
 Ideally you should run all these steps first on a clean Drupal install, then again with the patched version.
 This ensures that any unexpected bugs you might find are actually a result of the patch rather than the original code.

-- Keep a text editor open for typing and write down your thoughts immediately, as you are reviewing.
-When you are done, you can cut and paste your notes into a more structured review comment.
+- Keep a text editor open for typing and write down your thoughts immediately as you are reviewing, or use Dreditor.
+When you are done, you can edit your notes into a more structured review comment.

 - Don't stop reviewing at the first sign of trouble.
 If there are bugs, imagine how things should have worked.
 If there are usability problems, try to think of a better interface.

 - Is it a hack?
 Does the patch deal with the underlying issues it's trying to solve, or is it a quick fix or papering over more serious issues?
-In some cases quick or partial fixes are needed if they're blocking progress elsewhere, but if something looks like a hack, then it's unlikely to get in.
+In some cases quick or partial fixes are needed if they're blocking progress elsewhere, but if something looks like a hack, then it's unlikely to be accepted.

 - Pay attention to what the submitter has said about the patch.
-If some things are not clear, write down your questions.
-You should have a good idea of what the patch does and who it is for before you start.
+If things are not clear, write down your questions and post them in the comments.
+Questions can trigger productive discussions.